IyadShobaki/se_project_todo-app/README.md

 - **View task statistics**: See how many tasks are completed vs. total.
 (To be implemented)
 - **Mark tasks as done**: After creating tasks, you can mark them complete (or potentially delete them), which updates the progress count (To be implemented).

-## Technologies & Techniques
+## Technologies & Techniques Learned

+- Languages:
   - **HTML**: For the page structure — form input, headings, task list.
   - **CSS**: For the layout and responsive design.
   - **JavaScript**: To handle adding tasks, marking them as complete, updating the DOM dynamically, and managing task state.
+- Concepts: Classes, modular JavaScript, destructuring syntax, interface-like OOP patterns
+- UI Features: Adding, completing, and removing tasks with responsive design

 ## Future Enhancements